personal photo of Álvaro García-Barragán

 This master’s thesis introduces MedSymbolicLLM, a method for normalizing medical entities using a hybrid neuro-symbolic AI architecture, addressing the critical need for ‘explainability’ in healthcare.
 Explainability is essential because, despite their proficiency, neural networks traditionally lack transparency in processes and decision-making.
 The proposed system integrates Large Language Models (LLMs) known for their advanced reasoning and explanation capabilities, which operate without extensive training.
 This design allows application across various medical fields and vocabularies while maintaining confidentiality in clinical documentation.

 The system unfolds in three phases: firstly, generating a candidate list from medical entities; secondly, employing a rule-based heuristic for necessary disambiguation; and thirdly, using an LLM for precise disambiguation.
 To assess this system, a case study with a breast cancer corpus was conducted, comparing it against leading tools like BioFalcon and scispaCy.
 This evaluation focuses on the LLMs’ explainability in disambiguating medical terms, using two types of LLMs: cloud-based GPT-4 and locally operated BioMistral.
-The results underscore the LLMs’ superior capacity to clarify medical disambiguation for human understanding, achieving a 15% performance enhancement over other models.
+The results underscore the LLMs’ superior capacity to clarify medical disambiguation for human understanding, achieving a 15% performance improvement other models.

 • NCP: NLP Cancer Pipline